horiatodor/ECFGenome-Rcpp/README.md

 Author: Horia Todor [horia.todor@gmail.com]

 This code performs phylogenetic footprinting on the basis of a motif consisting of 1 or 2 PWMs separated by a variable spacer.
 It requieres genome and annotation files from proGenomes (Mende et al., 2017).
-Example files are provided for 10 pseudomonas genomes.
+Example files are provided for 3 genomes.

 ## How to use this code